 exploring self-realization, sacred personhood, and full humanity

 Editor's Note: This article is part of a series; see the 8 link-icons below - each is best reviewed within a wide corpus of knowledge.
-My research, for 50 years, attempts to get at what's real and true.
+My research, for 55 years, attempts to get at what's real and true.
 Concerning priority of the topics, there's a song-lyric, "love changes everything" - so it is with the scientific evidence of the afterlife; its reality changes everything.

 Editor's Essay: Higher Creativity: Liberating The Unconscious For Breakthrough Insights

 There is so much bad thinking in society.
 The greater part of what you hear is nonsense.
-While "clear thinking" is a massive topic, I knew I wanted to say something about this as it strikes directly at many of my article topics.
+While "clear thinking" is a massive subject, I knew I wanted to say something about this as it strikes directly at many of my article topics.

 I wanted to get at the core problem.
 What is the real cause of all this mental cacophony - bordering on forms of insanity - that passes for thinking?

 For several years, I'd been collecting ideas that might serve as basis for an article.
 During most of that time, I envisioned the writing discussing various mental errors, "games people play," slips in logic, and the like.
 All this has its place in the discussion.